 Within the Add Exit Effect dialog box you can see the Exit Effects divided into 4 categories:

-If you can't see Exciting category, just scroll down as shown towards right within Figure 2, highlighted in red.
+If you can't see Exciting category, just scroll down, as shown highlighted in red towards right within Figure 2, above.

 Figure 3: Add Exit Effect dialog box summoned with a text box selected

-As you can see in Figure 3 above, the Exciting category (highlighted in red within Figure 3, above) contains three extra Exit Effects -- Drop, Flip, and Whip effects which were grayed out in the Add Exit Effect dialog box shown towards right within Figure 2, above (highlighted in red).
+The Exciting category, as shown highlighted in red within Figure 3, contains three extra Exit Effects: Drop, Flip, and Whip effects.
+These were grayed out in the Add Exit Effect dialog box, as shown highlighted in red towards right within Figure 2, previously on this page.
 These three Exit Effects work only with text, not with shapes.

-The embedded sample presentation below shows all the Exit Effect animations available in PowerPoint 2013.
+The embedded sample presentation below shows all the Exit animation effects available in PowerPoint 2016 for Windows.